 This course introduces students to Environmental Chemistry and enables them to understand the chemical principles involved in various environmental phenomena and processes.
-Assessment: 30% assignments, 70% examination.

 Prerequisite: Pass in CHEM2041 or CHEM2341 or CHEM2441 or CHEM2442 or CHEM2541.

 CHEM3242.
 Food and water analysis (6 credits)